How To Create an Infographic

 Simply put, an infographic or information graph is a “visual representation of information or data”.
 They are a collection of charts, images, and minimal content to compellingly explain a topic that may be difficult to understand.

-In fact 65% of the world’s population comprises visual learners, which is one of the major reasons why infographics has been included in almost every marketing strategy by sectors across the globe.
+In fact, 65% of the world’s population comprises visual learners, which is one of the major reasons why infographics have been included in almost every marketing strategy by sectors across the globe.

 Who are the standard-bearers of Infographics?

 Infographics has evolved from being a purely marketing tool to a more sociable form of content that conveys critical or interesting information to the average person.
 Nowadays, the marketing world traits it as a top priority simply because the average customer is more accustomed to receiving information that way.